akb825/DeepSea/android/README.md

 				applicationIdSuffix ".testcube"
 				versionNameSuffix "-TestCube"
 				resValue "string", "app_name", "TestCube"
+				resValue "string", "main_lib_name", "deepsea_test_cube_app"
 			}
 		}

 	* When setting `app_name` like in the above example, make sure to delete `app_name` from `app/src/main/res/values/strings.xml`.
-* The following dependencies need to be added under the `dependencies` section:
+* The following dependencies need to be added under the `dependencies` section, updating as needed as new versions are released:
-	* implementation 'com.android.support.constraint:constraint-layout:1.1.3'
+	* implementation 'androidx.appcompat:appcompat:1.5.1'

 ## Project files